Eagle Plains Resources Ltd.: Eagle Plains Provides Update on Drilling Activity on Vulcan Critical Metals Project, Southeastern BC

 Management of Eagle Plains considers the Vulcan project to hold excellent potential for the presence of sedex zinc/lead/silver mineralization.
 Rocks underlying Vulcan are within the same sedimentary sequence and host occurrences, with mineralization and alteration styles similar to those observed at and adjacent to Sullivan.
 The Main (Hilo 3) mineral occurrence at Vulcan returned trench samples up to 1.6 % combined lead-zinc over 1.5 metres from rocks near the Lower-Middle Aldridge contact ("LMC"), the same time-stratigraphic horizon associated with the Sullivan deposit.

-Tim Termuende, P.Geo, President and CEO of Eagle Plains commented recently on the ongoing Vulcan program: "We are extremely encouraged by results to date at Vulcan.
-The deepening of VU22004 provided critical information on the interpreted sub-basin geometry, which will greatly aid in planning and interpreting upcoming drill-holes.
-Mineralization encountered in VU23001 is further evidence of a significant, widespread mineralizing system at Vulcan.
-Additional drilling is planned based on geologic features observed to date.
-The target we are testing is world-class in scope and results obtained suggest the presence of a mineralized sedex vent system.
+Tim Termuende, P.Geo, President and CEO of Eagle Plains commented recently on the ongoing Vulcan program: "We continue to be extremely encouraged by results to date at Vulcan.
+The thickening of mineralized beds as observed in VU23002 strongly suggests a source to the north of mineralization first encountered in VU22004.
+The increasing presence of galena (lead sulphide) further supports this theory.
+Though a number of historical holes exist to the north, none were drilled to stratigraphic depths at which we are currently finding significant mineralization.
+Mineralization has now been traced at depth by drilling for over 300m laterally and although sub-economic in grade, is evidence of a significant, widespread sedex-style mineralizing system at Vulcan.
+Additional drilling continues to be guided by geologic features observed during this program.
 To date, our geologists have observed many of the important hallmarks of the nearby world-class Sullivan deposit, giving us confidence that the ongoing program will provide critical information toward the potential discovery of source mineralization".

 The Sullivan mine was discovered in 1892 and is one of the largest sedex deposits in the world.
 Over its 100+ year lifetime, Sullivan contained a total of 160 million tonnes of ore averaging 6.5% lead, 5.6% zinc and 67 g/t silver, resulting in 298 million ounces of silver, 18.5 billion pounds of lead, 17.5 billion pounds of zinc and significant quantities of associated metals, collectively worth over $40B at current metal prices.